turingschool/try-turing/popup-lite-brite/css/index.md

 # Modifying the Lite-Brite CSS

 CSS allows us to "dress up" the content on our page.
-Let's quickly demonstrate what CSS can do for the [Click Counter app](https://repl.it/@turingschool/html-css-js-breakdown#index.html) we looked at earlier.

 ## Tour the Existing Code